Chao-Xi/jxazurebook/docs/az305/8az305_summary.md

 **<mark>Azure Databricks focuses on analytics, big data, and machine learning, while Azure Data Factory primarily handles data integration and pipeline orchestration in the cloud**</mark>.

-## Introduction to Data Lakes
+## 6 Introduction to Data Lakes

 A data lake is a **centralized, scalable data repository that stores raw, unstructured and semi-structured data**

-A Data Lake is intended to store vast amounts of data
+<mark>A Data Lake is intended to store vast amounts of data</mark>

 Data lakes generally use object (blobs) or files as its storage medium.

-### Introduction to Azure Data Lake
+### 6-1  Introduction to Azure Data Lake

 Azure Data Lake is a scalable and secure data lake that allows you to store and analyze large amounts of data.
 It is composed of **two** main components: **Azure Data Lake Storage and Azure Data Lake Analytics.**

 ![Alt Image Text](../images/az305_8_20.png "Body image")

-1. **Azure Data Lake Storage**: This is a massively scalable and secure data lake that allows you to store all types of data.
+**1. Azure Data Lake Storage**: This is a massively scalable and secure data lake that allows you to store all types of data.
 There are **two** generations of Azure Data Lake Storage:

 * **Azure Data Lake Storage Gen1**: It provides a single repository where you can capture data of any size, type, and speed without forcing changes to your application as the data scales.